-After attending Liverpool and Nottingham Art Colleges, I graduated in 1970, and for the next 20 years was a full-time freelance artist who held several solo exhibitions and sold paintings worldwide.
+After leaving Art College I became a full-time freelance artist who held several solo exhibitions and sold paintings worldwide.

 My painting CV includes solo exhibitions at The Barbican Centre, The Mermaid Theatre, The Royal Exchange Manchester and the Royal Philharmonic Liverpool.

 Group exhibitions included Lancashire Artists, The Manchester Academy, Merseyside Artists and The Laing Collection.

 Then came the advent of digital when my partner and I ran a design company working in the arts.
 We became known for our left field digital image creation and our clients were arts organisations, creative software companies such as Adobe, theatres, contemporary dance companies such as Motionhouse, fashion brands like Red or Dead and, in the music business MUTE Records, EMI, Arista and Hard Hands.

 Moving Image and Video

-My visual work is centred on the atmospheric distortion of time and space - on ambiguity, experimentation and abstraction in order to open up the possibility of multi-dimensional filmic universes and demonstrate that there’s more to the world than most people may imagine.
+My visual work is centred on the atmospheric distortion of time and space - on ambiguity, abstraction and experimentation in order to open up the possibility of multi-dimensional filmic universes and demonstrate that there is more to the world than most people might imagine.

-Having started my creative life as a painter, and therefore concerned with the still image, my desire is to be able to stop my films at any point and for that single one twenty fifth of a second still frame to be good enough to stand on its own as a still image in it’s own right.
+Having started my creative life as a painter, and therefore concerned with the still image, my desire is to be able to stop my films at any point and for that single still frame to be good enough to stand on its own as a still image in its own right.